TerryFei/docs/README.md

 # README

-This branch/pull request is for Docs.Build service integration test, please don't delete/close it until it's retired.
+This branch/pr is for Docs.Build service integration test, please don't delete/close it until it's retired.